dagainz/Correlator/docs/why.md

 logic.
 I could now report on historical events by processing logfiles and detect events in real time over the network via syslog.
 All using the same correlation, detection, and event dispatching logic.

-So with this project I'm starting to scratch an itch that I've had for a while, which is to *do something* with all this data we're throwing out.
-It's already solved a business problem of mine and provided valuable business intelligence, and I hope to use it for more.
+So with this project I'm starting to scratch an itch that I've had for a while, which is to get something valuable out of the data that is getting thrown out.
+That, and this kind of stuff is pretty cool.

+It has already helped solve a problem of mine and provided valuable business intelligence and am sure it will continue to do so.